markusahlstrand/tsoa-workers/README.md

 The TSOA CLI is only used when compiling the code and at this part is fine to keep in Node-js.
 As the CLI doesn't seem to execute the decorators or care about where they are imported from it's possible to just move those dependencies to a separate file that doesn't have any external dependencies.

-The TSOA CLI uses a handlebars template for generating the routes file, so we just need to replace this with another template that uses a jsdom-friendly router.
+The TSOA CLI uses a handlebars template for generating the routes file, so we just need to replace this with another template that uses the cloudworker-router.

-The last step is to replace the runtime with the validation logic with something leaner that runs without Node-js dependencies.
+It seems that the TSOA runtime works in js-dom so as a first step we can keep using it even though it's fairly heavy.